tomaswww/magicBallEight/README.md

 ## Documentation

 There's no need for documentation for this project.
-The intended purpose was to base this game on purely HTML CSS and JAVASCRIPT, it requires [Animate.css](https://daneden.github.io/animate.css/).
+The intended purpose was to base this game on purely HTML CSS and JAVASCRIPT, it requires [Animate.css](https://daneden.github.io/animate.css/) to handle animations.

 ## Usability

 All game components are usable across modern desktop, tablet, and phone browsers without any installation required.
-You need to download de repository, open the index.html file on your browser and.. voila! you'll have to ask a question and when you are ready click on the Shake and Bake! button for the magic answer.
+You need to download de repository, open the index.html file on your browser and.. voila! you'll have to ask a question and when you are ready click on the Shake and Bake! button for the magic answer (for more info check github repo for [animate.css](https://github.com/daneden/animate.css)).

 ## Dependencies